LSyM-UVEG/ANISE/README.md

 * **Installation of the App**

-Now that the required packages are installed, the installation of the Web App can start.
+Now that the required packages are installed, the installation of ANISE can start.
 Execute the following command lines in the terminal:
 ```console
 git clone https://github.com/LSyM-UVEG/TiFoSiAppWeb
 cd TiFoSiAppWeb